ElliottData/Get-Clean1/CodeBook.md

 The Data

    The data for this project was collected from the accelerometers from the Samsung Galaxy S smartphone.
-   The original data I used is contained in 7 separete files:
+   The original data I used is contained in 7 separate files:

   xtest.txt-             a test dataset with observed measurements